luizrsilveira1/streaming-bandwidth-calculator/README.md

 ## Note: I am not a software developer.
 This project was made solely and exclusively for personal learning purposes.
+I would greatly appreciate it if you could send me criticisms, tips, suggestions, and any other comments that may help me to evolve.

 # streaming-bandwidth-calculator
 A library to calculate the bandwidth consumed through streaming connections.